CT-Hackerspace/cth-website/src/content/blog/packing-dual-computer-monitors-for-an-international-flight.md

 author: Bremster
 ---

-# Packing Dual Computer Monitors For An International Flight

 ![Traveling with dual external monitors in a suitcase](/uploads/2017/06/IMG_0241-Copy-300x225.jpg)

 I recently had the opportunity to visit another country for a month.
 It wasn't all vacation, I did have to do 4 hours of work-work via telecommuting each day.
 From experience, I know staring at a small laptop screen for 4 hours x 20 days was going to drive me crazy, let alone reduce my productivity as I'm used to a dual monitor setup at the office.
 What's the solution to this dilemma?
 Honestly, I don't know yet but I can tell you what I did and what I learned.